What is an Atlas?

 Go here to the demo to generate an Atlas.

-With an Atlas, you provide stakeholders with a set of up-to-date and decision-supporting visualizations.
+With an Atlas, you provide stakeholders with up-to-date and decision-supporting visualizations.
 Within an atlas, you reuse the visualizations you have already created on Dragon1.
-By bundling the visualizations into an atlas, you create more context for the stakeholders and/or viewers.
+By bundling the visualizations into an atlas, you create more context for the stakeholders and viewers.
 Allowing them to manage the information on the visualizations.

 Telling a Digital Transformation Story

-With an Atlas, better than with a single visualization, you can tell a story.
+With an Atlas, you can tell a story better than with a single visualization.
 In the example atlas on this page, there are three folders: Strategy, Architecture, and Transformation.

-The architecture part of the atlas shows a set of the coherent current state and future state enterprise architecture and solution architectures.
+The architecture part of the atlas shows coherent current and future state enterprise architecture and solution architectures.
 With this, the viewer learns how a digital transformation will impact the organization, how the architecture principles and standards will guide the transformation, and what the new solutions look like.

-The third part of the atlas, transformation, will teach the viewer which projects are started up and what the roadmap is for the transformation.
+The third part of the atlas, transformation, will teach the viewer which projects are started up and the roadmap for the transformation.

 All these insights and overviews will support the viewer in making decisions and doing better work on projects.